Searching for details:

 In June 2011, China's Chang'e-2 spacecraft headed to the L2 point after completing its studies of the Moon surface from its orbit.
 The probe entered a halo orbit around L2 following August.

-A Russian rocket will get its first try to fly in the direction of the Sun-Earth Lagrange point in 2013.
-A Soyuz launcher will send Europe's Gaia astronomy satellite from Kourou, French Guiana, to the L2 point in the Earth-Sun system on a five-year mission to catalog about one billion stars as faint as the 20th magnitude.
+A Russian rocket got its first try to fly in the direction of the Sun-Earth Lagrange point in 2013.
+A Soyuz launcher sent Europe's Gaia astronomy satellite from Kourou, French Guiana, to the L2 point in the Earth-Sun system on a five-year mission to catalog about one billion stars as faint as the 20th magnitude.

 Lagrange points as springboard into deep space

 At the beginning of the 21st century, or some 240 years after their discovery, Lagrangian points in the Earth-Moon system appeared for the first time on the short list of destinations for manned spacecraft.
 In its official strategy made public in 2011, NASA said that "initially, exploring the vast expanse of space surrounding the Earth and Moon, including the Lagrange points, will establish a human presence outside of LEO (low Earth orbit) as we prepare for more complex missions beyond the Earth’s gravitational influence...
 Exploring at Lagrange points could provide unique perspectives of the Moon, Sun, and Earth.
 The Lagrange point on the far side of the Earth-Moon system, called Earth-Moon L2 (EM L2), provides a “radio silence” zone for astronomical observations.
 Journeys to EM L2 would take humans farther than they have ever been from Earth.
 (587)